PoisotLab/2015_ms_datamining/ms.md_m.md

 whose taxonomic level was not *genus*, was removed from the network.

 The code to reproduce this analysis is in the `1_get_data.r` suppl. file.

+It should be noted that this analysis relies on *databases*, and a vast majority of information is confined to the primary literature.
+While it is possible to do manual literature surveys [*e.g.* @strong_int], this tasks becomes daunting for large number of species.
+Initiatives like text-mining [@milani_mlt] will speed up the rate at which we can recover interactions data from the literature -- if publishers allow researchers to mine the literature they create.

 ## Occurrence data and filtering